“Oh, I would NEVER drive a Honda. My friend’s sister drove a Honda, and the brakes didn’t work well, and she rear-ended a car on the freeway.”

 “I would NEVER drink coffee.
 My mom drank coffee, and she had a reaction and got really wired and couldn’t sleep.”

-These may sound like ridiculous generalizations, but they are not that different from what health care providers hear every day as reasons women decide not to use birth control.
-This can have big consequences; in the United States, 45% of all pregnancies are unintended (the rate is 75% in 15-19 year olds).
-This comes with estimated $4-12 billion in medical costs per year.
+These may sound like ridiculous generalizations, but they are not that different from what healthcare providers hear every day as reasons for not using birth control.
+This can create big consequences; in the United States, 45% of all pregnancies are unintended (the rate is 75% in 15 to 19-year-olds).
+This comes with an estimated $4-12 billion in medical costs per year.

 Sometimes, decisions about birth control are made based on myths and misinformation.
-I’d like to address a few of the most common things we hear that prevent some women from taking control of their reproductive health and fertility.
+And these can prevent people from taking control of their reproductive health and fertility.

 Myth #1 – Birth control causes infertility.

-False.
 After stopping oral contraceptives, Nuva Ring, the Depo Provera injection or the Nexplanon implant (any form of hormonal birth control), it can take a few months to get back to regular menstrual cycles.
-Periods may be early, late, shorter, longer, lighter, heavier, etc. But birth control does not damage the ovaries or keep them from popping out eggs as they did before any birth control method was put in place.
-Further, IUDs don’t cause scarring in the uterus and your fertility returns immediately when removed.
+Periods may be early, late, shorter, longer, lighter, heavier, etc. But birth control does not damage the ovaries or keep them from releasing eggs as they did before any birth control method was put in place.
+Further, IUDs don’t cause scarring in the uterus and fertility returns immediately when removed.

-Myth #3 – It is healthier to have a period every month than to use birth control.
+Myth #2 – It is healthier to have a period every month than to use birth control.

 Yes, this can be a possible complication.
-However, it happens far less than it may seem from browsing the internet.
-The incidence of IUDs perforating the uterus is about 1 in 1,000 and can often be treated without long-term effects.
-Satisfaction surveys prove that women who have IUDs (specifically the Mirena IUD) are the happiest with their choice compared to women using something else.
+But the incidence of IUDs perforating the uterus is about 1 in 1,000 and can often be treated without long-term effects even if it does happen.

 Myth #5 – Teens shouldn’t be on birth control because it leads to promiscuity.